clemsonciti/workshop-R/_episodes/06-Functions.md

 return (list(x, y))
 }
 ```
-...and then save it by doing File -> Save As.
-Make sure you are saving it in the R_workshop folder.
+...and then save it by doing File -> Save As and selecting the name `polar2cart.R`.
+Make sure you are saving it in the `R_workshop` folder.